igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/spiralmatrixgenerator/SpiralMatrixGenerator.md

 [Puzzle files](.)

-Implement a function, which accepts an integer `n` and returns a spiral numbers matrix (size `n` x `n`).
+Given integer `n` implement a function which generates a spiral numbers matrix (size `n` x `n`).
 Numbers in matrix are placed according to spiral - starting top left corner and then go right, down, left, up, right...

 ## Examples